Directed polymers in a random environment: a review of the phase transitions: Intermediate disorder and phase transition in dimension

 In the case that $f$ is a multilinear polynomial $\Psi$ with kernel $\psi$, it is easy to conclude that the influence takes the form

 \end{definition} Controlling the influence allows to control how much the distribution of a multilinear polynomial $\Psi$ will change, if the input changes from one family of random variables $\xi$ to another one $\zeta$.
-The relevant result is the Lindeberg principle. \begin{theorem}[Lindeberg principle] Let $\Psi$ a multilinear polynomial and $\xi=(\xi_x\colon x\in S)$ and $\zeta=(\zeta_x\colon x\in S)$ two independent families of i.i.d. random variables with mean $0$, variance $1$ and uniformly integrable second moments.
-Then for any function $f\in C_b^3(\R;\R)$ and every $\epsilon>0$ there exist $C_\epsilon$, depending on the sup-norm of the derivatives of $f$, such that
+The relevant result is the Lindeberg principle. \begin{theorem}[Lindeberg principle] Let $\Psi$ a multilinear polynomial and $\xi=(\xi_x\colon x\in S)$ and $\zeta=(\zeta_x\colon x\in S)$ two independent families of i.i.d. random variables with mean $0$, variance $1$ and uniformly integrable second moments ( i.e. $\xi_x^2$ and $\eta_x^2$ are uniformly integrable).
+Then for any function $f\in C_b^3(\R;\R)$ and every $\epsilon>0$ there exist $C_\epsilon$, depending on the sup-norm of the derivatives of $f$ and the degree of $\Psi$, ${\rm deg}(\Psi)$ (see Definition \ref{def:mul-pol}), such that

 \end{theorem} Lindeberg principles have a long history.
-The philosophy was introduced by a Lindeberg as direct way to prove the central limit theorem.
+The philosophy was introduced by Lindeberg as direct way to prove the central limit theorem.
 More recently this principle has found a wide range of applications.
-The above theorem was established in \cite{CSZ17a} extending relevant work from \cite{MOO10}.
+The above theorem was established in \cite{CSZ17a}, Theorem 2.6 extending relevant work from \cite{MOO10}.
 The significance of the result is that, if one has a sequence of multilinear functionals $\Psi_n$ and one can show that asymptotically the influence is negligible, i.e. $\lim_{n\to \infty} \max_{x} {\rm Inf}_x(\Psi)\to 0$, as $n\to \infty$, then the asymptotic distribution of $\Psi_n(\xi)$ is stable and, thus, one can replace $\xi$ by another set of variables that have more convenient distribution to work with, e.g. normal variables.